corrievincent/BIOL-3295/Labs/Lab 6/Lab 6 Instructions.md

 total.time = 100
 ```

-which corresponds to `100*dt` days and `dt=0.1`, so 10 days.
+which corresponds to `100*dt` days, and `dt=0.1`, so 10 days.
 For a simulation this short, we can see the changes resulting from one individual dying or reproducing, but a simulation this short does not give us an idea of the long term population dynamics, and so you might wish to increase `total.time` in the code, while keeping in mind that the larger `total.time` is, the longer your simulation will take to finish.

 Next, let's consider